ElanDesignStudio/2020_10_weightEstimate/README.md

 # 2020_10_weightEstimate
-Python code to visualise a spreadsheet
+Python code for spreadsheet visualisation.
+See https://www.elandesign.studio/a-look-inside/seeing-your-data for all the details!